kumudaPriya98/UsersCrudAPI/README.md

 * Create Users with Name, Personal Information like Gender, Phone number
 * Update User Information
 * Delete User
-* User should be able to follow other Users
+* User should be able to put up Posts
+* User can like Posts
+* Keep track of Users who liked each post.

 2) Setup the pom.xml and inital project setup for your Spring Boot Microservice using Spring Initialzr (Spring Project Initializer)
     * Spring Web (includes Tomcat (serverlet engine) and Spring MVC)